LostArtefacts/TRX/docs/CODING_GUIDELINES.md

 Other things:

+- Within a file, top-level declarations follow the order: defines, local module types (typedef structs), static module variables, static module functions, public functions.
+Deviate only when code shape requires it (e.g. a forward declaration or a type dependency that forces a different order).
 - We use clang-format to automatically format the code.
 - We do not omit `{` and `}`.
 - We use K&R brace style.